-In the recommendation section of this report we consider the charges imposed within the SSAS with Pension Practitioner.
+In the recommendation section of this report, we consider the charges imposed within your existing SSAS with Pension Practitioner.
 It is important to appreciate that the charges incurred in the new plan will increase the various Critical Yields.

-It is important to appreciate, that we don't actually expect the investments within the alternative plan to achieve a growth rate to match this Critical Yield.
-That would only be relevant if you were intending to purchase an annuity which provided exactly the same benefits as the Transfer Analysis estimates will be provided by the Railways Pension Scheme.
+We don't expect the investments within the alternative plan to achieve a growth rate to match this Critical Yield.
+That would only be relevant if you were intending to purchase an annuity which provided exactly the same benefits as the Transfer Analysis estimates will be provided by the Amex Pension Scheme.
 In view of that, the Critical Yield is a useful tool in assessing the value of the benefits being foregone, but it is not a suitable investment aim.
 In practice, those projections are based on numerous assumptions and so it is unlikely that the actual benefits would be those illustrated.

-When comparing the potential benefits we have focused on the intermediate growth rate assumption i.e. 5% per annum net of charges, which is potentially achievable over the long term.
+When comparing the potential benefits, we have focused on the intermediate growth rate assumption i.e. 5% per annum net of charges, which is potentially achievable over the long term.
 You will appreciate that investment returns fluctuate and so any fixed assumed growth rate will be inaccurate.
 These illustrations are only intended as a guideline to assist you in making an informed decision.